 The University logo, or approved logo sub-brands, on University web pages is appropriate for the use of any University academic or administrative unit.
 These logos may not be modified in any way.
 The logos may not be used on an individual’s personal (non-University) web page.
-University athletic logos may used only by the Department of Athletics or with the express written permission of that department.
+University athletic logos may be used only by the Department of Athletics or with the express written permission of that department.
 All logo use questions should be directed to University Communications.

 G. Hosting Websites for External Entities

 Websites for entities such as professional associations, consortiums, or journals that are not University units, University affiliates, or registered student organizations may be hosted on University servers only when the entity has a relationship with the University that supports the University's mission and only upon approval of the Director of University Communications and the University Chief Information Officer.
 Such a relationship may be demonstrated by one or more of the following circumstances:

 - The entity is an organization of which the University itself is a member.

 - The entity is an organization of which a faculty or staff member is a member, and the relevant department chair, director, or vice chancellor approves the hosting as being in support of the University’s mission.

 - The University has, or enters into, a contractual relationship with the entity for hosting its website.